jgarc172/code-practice/Preparation/4-composition.md

 * If the built-in operator or function doesn't have the exact needed signature, **convert** the operator using another function
 * Use composition to achieve the solution

-In the exercises, we will try to provide hints that will allow to apply the above steps.
+In the exercises, we will try to provide hints that will allow you to apply the above steps.